-Sergio Certofani does not reject dogmatic evolutionism as he is full-blooded, dyed-in-the-wool dogmatic evolutionist no matter the sophistic gymnastics that he might use to disguise this fact by passing off apostasies as “prophetic” declarations of “fidelity to tradition in newness.”
-One such “prophecy,” Certofani believes, is false ecumenism:
+Sergio Centofani does not reject dogmatic evolutionism as he is a full-blooded, dyed-in-the-wool dogmatic evolutionist no matter the sophistic gymnastics that he might use to disguise this fact by passing off apostasies as “prophetic” declarations of “fidelity to tradition in newness.”
+One such “prophecy,” Sergio Certofani believes, is false ecumenism:

 One example of this was the recent 25th anniversary of the encyclical Ut unum sint, in which Pope St John Paul II stated that ecumenical commitment and dialogue with non-Catholics are a priority of the Church.
 This anniversary has been ignored by those who today propose a reductive interpretation of tradition, closed to that “dialogue of love,” beyond the doctrinal, which was promoted by the Polish Pope in obedience to our Lord's ardent desire for unity.
 (Development of Doctrine is Fidelity to Trdition in Newness.)